ironhacks/docs/docs/index.md

 __Globalization__

-The virtual setting of hacking has emerged at Purdue and beyond.
+As it encourages a more diverse audience, the virtual setting of our hacking platform has emerged at Purdue and beyond.
 Participants come from the US, Colombia, and China.
-Virtual setting encourages a more diverse audience.

 __Research__

-The scientific team at Purdue generated new knowledge and technologies on the implications of machine-enabled feedback and transparency on participants' productivity and innovation performance
+The scientific team at Purdue generated new knowledge and technology on the implications of machine-enabled feedback and transparency on participants' productivity and innovation performance.

 ## Authors